BINF-3101/Lab1_computational_skills/README.md

 ```-f``` = next item is the file

-You should now see a file called ```saccharomyces_cerevisiae.fas```
+You should now see a file called ```candida_albicans.fas```

 **_HINT_** You can see the options for any command by typing the command and following that with ```--help``` or sometimes ```-h```.
 For example ```tar --help``` will provide you with a detailed set of options for the command

 # Step 5 - Visualize the file

 This is a LARGE file.
-It is the whole genome of the yeast species _Saccharomyces cerevisiae_.
+It is the whole genome of the yeast species _Saccharomyces candida_albicans_.
 It is in what is called FASTA format.
 Our file contains **nucleotide** data but FASTA files can contain amino acid or nucleotide data.
 The general format for FASTA format is:
 ```
 >sequence identifier 1
 sequence data